abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 <img align="right" src="./img/2.ras0.png" width="20%" >

-### 3. Cells with 'No Fire' Events
+### 1.3.
+Cells with 'No Fire' Events
 This group comprises cells that did not experience any fire events during the study period.</br>
 These cells are further categorized into two subgroups:

-#### Cells are Always 'No Fire' Regions
-Each cell in this subgroup remains classified as 'No Fire' (0) consistently throughout the study period.
+- **Cells are Always 'No Fire' Regions:** Each cell in this subgroup remains classified as 'No Fire' (0) consistently throughout the study period.

-#### Cells that can be 'Water/No Fire' Regions
-ells in this subgroup fluctuate between 'Water' (-2) and 'No Fire' event (0) during the study period.
+- **Cells that can be 'Water/No Fire' Regions:** Cells in this subgroup fluctuate between 'Water' (-2) and 'No Fire' event (0) during the study period.

 <br clear="right"/>